audacity/audacity-support/contributing/developing-your-own-plugins-and-scripts/creating-your-own-nyquist-plugins/plugin-reference.md

 In 'generate' effects, this does not happen, so the length specified by the effect is the length that is produced.
 For example, if you write (OSC C4 3.5), a generate type effect will produce a tone of duration 3.5 seconds.

-For generate type plug-ins, the length of the selection (if there is a selection) is usually ignored by Nyquist.
-However, if for some reason the length of the selection needs to be known, then \*SELECTION\* **START** and **END** properties may be used (version 4 plug-ins or later).
+For generate type plugins, the length of the selection (if there is a selection) is usually ignored by Nyquist.
+However, if for some reason the length of the selection needs to be known, then \*SELECTION\* **START** and **END** properties may be used (version 4 plugins or later).

-When generating sounds with a 'generate' type plug-in, durations in Nyquist represent seconds.
+When generating sounds with a 'generate' type plugin, durations in Nyquist represent seconds.
 For example, to generate a 2.5 second sine tone, you could write:

 ```lisp
 ;type generate
 (osc 60 2.5)
 ```

-but if the same code is used in a 'process' type plug-in, the generated tone will be 2.5 x the duration of the track selection:
+but if the same code is used in a 'process' type plugin, the generated tone will be 2.5 x the duration of the track selection:

 ```lisp
 ;type process
 (osc 60 2.5)
 ```

-If a duration in seconds is required in a 'process' type plug-in, this may be done using the [ABS-ENV](http://www.cs.cmu.edu/\~rbd/doc/nyquist/part8.html#index583) command:
+If a duration in seconds is required in a 'process' type plugin, this may be done using the [ABS-ENV](http://www.cs.cmu.edu/\~rbd/doc/nyquist/part8.html#index583) command:

 ```lisp
 ;type process